PHart3/2-groups-agda/README.md

 The code has been checked with Agda 2.6.4.3.

-We have included all of the `.agdai` files (in the various `_build` directories) in case you do not want to perform the intensive type-checking on your machine.
-(Pass the flag `--ignore-interfaces` to `agda` if you want to type check a file from scratch.)

-Also, we have included in root a zip file of the generated html files for all of the Agda code, which should let you navigate the codebase without having to run the type checker.
-You should consider `Final-thms.html` the entry point.

 ## Organization

 The library has three main components, each component depending on the previous ones.
 It also has a fourth component